Editorial Integrity

 Note that this table is just an estimate, and the actual adjustment may vary based on your lender’s terms.

-While there is a minimum credit score requirement of 620 for DSCR loan qualification, some lenders also work with lower credit scores, given you pay higher down payment and interest rates.
+While there is a minimum credit score requirement of 620 for DSCR loan qualification, some lenders also work with lower credit scores, given that you pay a higher down payment and interest rates.
 Hence, maintain or improve a good credit score to get lower interest rates.

 3. LTV (Loan-to-Value)